ACC2000 : Interpreting Company Accounts

 Teaching Rationale And Relationship

-Lecture materials (PIP lectures and pre-recorded lectures) and module talk will explain the aims, objectives, structure and operation of the module, and students will form teams and be allocated a different company to each team.
-Lectures on team working, spreadsheet construction and on the analysis and interpretation of company accounts will provide a framework for understanding the following key indicators of financial performance:
+Lecture materials will be used to explain the aims, objectives, structure and operation of the module.
+Students will be placed in teams and a company will be allocated to each team.
+Lecture materials will focus on team working, self reflection and on the analysis and interpretation of company accounts.
+The lectures will provide a framework for understanding key indicators of financial performance.

 Reading Lists